All right, hour two this Friday, Sean Hannity Show, toll-free, 800-941 Sean.

 Well, and then, of course, you can add to that the WhatsApp message.

-You know so what what do we call that Congressman I mean to me these are severe bribery allegation uh bribery allegations and that Joe this is a Joe Biden problem more so than a Hunter Biden problem because if Joe Biden was was taking actions at vice president and he was getting paid money backdoor payments of money uh wouldn't that mean that he's compromised by these countries?
+I mean, to me, these are severe bribery allegation, bribery allegations, and that Joe, this is a Joe Biden problem, more so than a Hunter-Biden problem, because if Joe Biden was taking actions as vice president and he was getting paid money, backdoor payments of money, wouldn't that mean that he's compromised by these countries?

 I would say he'd be compromised.

-So we've got the tape where Joe Biden bragged about signing up the prosecutor.
+So we got the tape where Joe Biden bragged about firing the prosecutor.

-So the most concerning thing to me about the Forum 1023 was the fact that the what the uh oligarch said investigators will take ten years to uncover this because of how we uh disperse the money through various bank accounts.
+So, you know, the most concerning thing to me about the Forum 1023 was the fact that what the oligarch said, investigators will take 10 years to uncover this because of how we disperse the money through various bank accounts.

-And on Hunter's laptop, correct me if I'm wrong, doesn't he complain bitterly that half his income goes to Pops and he pays for Pops' home uh repairs and and then the the comment about the big guy and uh the big guy apparently was gonna get his ten percent and Hunter would hold that money for the big guy.
+And on Hunter's laptop, correct me if I'm wrong, doesn't he complain bitterly that half his income goes to Pops and he pays for Pops' home repairs and then the comment about the big guy and the big guy apparently was going to get his 10% and Hunter would hold that money for the big guy.

 Have we been able to trace, you know, because it's interesting.

-The CEO of Barisma said five million to one Biden, five million to another Biden.
+The CEO of Burisma said $5 million to one Biden, $5 million to another Biden.

-Have we been able to trace, because they also said that it would take ten years to discover how that money was paid?
+Have we been able to trace because they also said that it would take 10 years to discover how that money was paid?

 Have you gotten any closer to finding out how that money was transferred or if it was transferred?